 Nothing major since hospitalization was not required (lol).

-But between creating a solo Iceland travel itinerary, learning how to navigate Iceland on my own, and the insanely high price of some of the best hostels in Iceland, saying that I had a slight freak out is a bit of an understatement.
+But between creating a solo Iceland travel itinerary, learning how to navigate Iceland on my own, and the insanely high price of some of the best hostels in Iceland (try visiting Iceland in March since it tends to be cheaper), saying that I had a slight freak out is a bit of an understatement.

 That 12-day Iceland road trip wasn’t meant to be.
 But eventually, I’ll finally get to create my own Iceland travel itinerary and take a solo Iceland road trip of my own

 But since I still haven’t been to Iceland myself (sigh):